Gabrielzouad/Global-Seach-component/README.md

-Sure, here's the updated README with the revised hooks section based on the provided `hooks.ts` file:

----

 # Global Search Component

 This project implements a global search component in a Next.js application.
 The global search component allows users to search through content efficiently and can be easily integrated into other Next.js projects.